 - Carbide-tipped drill bits stay very sharp over long periods of use and are used mainly for concrete, tile and masonry.

-Tip: Always follow manufacturer’s use and safety recommendations for drill bits and drill accessories.
+Tip: Always follow the manufacturer's use and safety recommendations for drill bits and accessories.
 Make sure the drill bit is compatible with the specific drill you are using, even if they are the same brand.

 - Light metal, wood, plastic, metal, ceramic, masonry